infinum/frontend-handbook/Code Quality/Reviewing a pull request.md

 ## Language of the code review

--   be concise
+-   Be concise
--   do not ask, advise
+-   Do not ask, advise
--   do not assume the level of knowledge
+-   Do not assume the level of knowledge
--   be open for discussion, but do not bike shed
+-   Be open for discussion, but do not bike shed
--   recommend fixes instead of pointing out errors
+-   Recommend fixes instead of pointing out errors

 ### Good examples: